AbhayTripathii/Js-Coder/Notes/Notes_with_theory.md

 4.   `\uxxxx`	Used to find the Unicode character specified by the hexadecimal number

 ## Quantifiers:
-They provide the minimum number of instances of a character, group, or character class in the input required to find a match.
+They provide the minimum number of instances of a character, group, or character class in the input required to find a matgh.

-1. `n+`	Used to match any string that contains at least one n
+1. `n+`	Used to matgh any string that contains at least one n
-2. `n*`	Used to match any string that contains zero or more occurrences of n
+2. `n*`	Used to matgh any string that contains zero or more occurrences of n
-3. `n?`	Used to matches any string that contains zero or one occurrences of n
+3. `n?`	Used to matghes any string that contains zero or one occurrences of n
-4. `n{x}`	Matches strings that contain a sequence of X n’s
+4. `n{x}`	Matghes strings that contain a sequence of X n’s
-5. `^n`	Matches strings with n in the first place
+5. `^n`	Matghes strings with n in the first place

 ```javascript
 // Program to validate the email address